 While each weapon isn’t as unique as those in Counter Strike: Global Offensive — where players meticulously study recoil patterns of different rifles — there’s still a bit of nuance to each gun in Fortnite.
 The M16 is a common weapon you’ll encounter during a round, so it’s one of the first you should try to master.
 Bullets begin to spread out as you engage long-range targets, and learning how to properly tap the trigger when firing is key to dealing out significant damage.

 Once you’ve tackled the M16, move on to the Tactical Shotgun.
-Memorize how much time passes between each shot, the range at which it’s accurate, and even how to quickly switch between two different shotguns.
+Memorize how much time passes between each shot and the range at which it’s accurate.
+Learn how to switch between two different shotguns quickly, too.

-One of the strongest weapons in the game is the SCAR, and it’s one you’ll need to master if you hope to play at the highest levels.
+One of the strongest weapons in the game is the SCAR, and it’s one you’ll need to master if you have any hope of competing at the highest levels of Fortnite.
 It handles similarly to the M16 but comes with its own set of quirks.
-Plus, it’s a difficult gun to find as it’s exclusively an Epic or Legendary weapon.
-Once you get your hands on it, be sure to make it count.
-Otherwise it could be a while before you see one again.
+Plus, it’s an extremely difficult gun to find as it’s exclusively an Epic or Legendary weapon.
+Should you manage to get your hot little hands on a SCAR, be sure to make it count.
+Otherwise, it could be a while before you have the pleasure of playing with one again.

 Improving your Fortnite skills takes time

 Becoming a better Fortnite player requires a lot of hard work and patience.
 Once you’ve found comfortable settings, it’s easier to progress.
 At that point, you can try to replicate your favorite streamers’ gameplay styles.

 It’s a good idea to focus on improving your building and aiming skills, and both skills take time to master, so commit to the long-term if you want to get better.
 Fortunately, the skill ceiling is seemingly limitless, so you have time to grow and learn.